UselessPickles/diamondtel-m92-bluetooth/operating_instructions/README.md

     - ❌ ~~AUTOMATIC RETRY ON/OFF (FCN / #)~~
       - Chose not to replicate (unlikely to ever be used).
     - ✔️ CREDIT CARD NUMBER SECURITY (FCN / RCL)
+      - Due to limited storage on the Bluetooth Adapter, only 6 storage locations are supported (from \*1 to \*6).
     - ✔️ ANNOUNCE BEEP ON/OFF (FCN / \* / 1)
     - ✔️ STATUS CHANGE BEEP ON/OFF (FCN / \* / 2)
     - ❌ ~~STATUS MONITOR ON/OFF (FCN / \* / 3)~~